LuanaMartelli/Teaching-HEIGVD-AIT-2016-Labo-Docker/report/README.md

 7c75951f8414        softengheigvd/ha       "/init"             29 minutes ago      Up 29 minutes       0.0.0.0:80->80/tcp, 7373/tcp, 0.0.0.0:1936->1936/tcp, 0.0.0.0:9999->9999/tcp, 7946/tcp   ha
   ```

-4. __(Optional:) Propose a different approach to manage the list of backend
-   nodes.
-You do not need to implement it.
-You can also propose your
-   own tools or the ones you discovered online.
-In that case, do not
-   forget to cite your references.__

 ### <a name="paragraph7"></a>Task 6: Make the load balancer automatically reload the new configuration